Site C Dam Campaign

 “Now is the time for people to speak which is why we are going on the speaking tour.”
 Having “an environmental group such as the Wilderness Committee, partnering with the First Nations (who see the impact in their traditional hunting and fishing grounds as a direct violation of their treaty rights), and with farmers is a partnership you don’t see a lot”.

 “There’s still a lot of opportunity for the public to have a say.”
-The Wilderness Committee is hosting 8 educational events around B.C. over the next few weeks.
+The Wilderness Committee is hosting 8 educational events around B.C. over the next few weeks about the Site C dam.
 Check out the details on their website.